wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 * **Never trust the raw `X-Forwarded-For` header.** It is attacker-controllable and can be spoofed or padded with bogus hops, so a forged value will be attributed to the wrong client and can poison alerting.
 * Resolve the client IP via a proxy-aware extraction against a **trusted-proxy list**: walk the forwarded chain and accept only hops you trust, taking the first untrusted address as the client.
 This is your framework's or proxy tier's standard capability, not a documented Carbon helper.
 * Make the trusted-proxy list operator-configurable in your product's deployment config and document it.
 A control that depends on an unset list silently falls back to either the raw header or the proxy address; neither is the client.
-* For the actual header set involved (which headers the proxy tier emits and consumes), see the companion **HTTP Security Headers** doc referenced under [Companion configuration](#companion-configuration) below — that is where the header set is wired per platform.
+* For the actual header set involved (which headers the proxy tier emits and consumes), see the companion **HTTP Security Headers** doc referenced under [Companion configuration](#companion-configuration) below; that is where the header set is wired per platform.

 ### Mask or hash sensitive values

 Audit events frequently need to reference something sensitive (a token, a key id, a credential-bearing field) for correlation.
 Reference it without disclosing it.

 * Where a value is needed only for correlation, log its **hash** or a **truncated prefix with an explicit ellipsis** (`abcd1234…`), never the full value.
-* Never log passwords, full tokens or session ids, private keys, or PII — not in audit events and not in operational logs.
+* Never log passwords, full tokens or session ids, private keys, or PII, neither in audit events nor in operational logs.
 The OWASP Logging Cheat Sheet "what never to log" list is the baseline; treat it as mandatory.
 * Redact at the call site: pass already-masked values into the logger, never interpolate a raw secret into a message string and rely on a downstream filter to catch it.
-Reviewers reject ad-hoc redactors — extend the shared masking helpers your product already ships rather than hand-rolling one per call site.
+Reviewers reject ad-hoc redactors; extend the shared masking helpers your product already ships rather than hand-rolling one per call site.

 ### Integrity and tamper evidence